jart/lobstermacs/README.markdown

 - Restructured Text Previewing.
 See `lob/rst-preview-html`,
   `lob/rst-preview-pdf` and `lob/rst-preview-pdf-latex`.

-- Made "zenburn" color scheme fix some of the crazy color schemes that ship with certain third-party libraries.
+- Made "zenburn" theme fix some of the crazy color schemes that ship with certain third-party libraries.

+- `F3` will re-open current buffer with sudo permissions.